fkarg/fkarg.github.io/staged/extreme-ownership.md

 ## Part II: The Laws of Combat
-Ch5: Cover and Move
+**Ch5: Cover and Move**

+{: .box-note}
+Build [synergies][synergy] with other teams.

 - Cover and Move requires two active teams: one covering while the other moves with frequent switches
 - Essentially, know about other teams and coordinate with them
 - In Business: Work together to win.
 Other teams are not adversaries but assets

-Ch6: Simple
+**Ch6: Simple**

+{: .box-note}
+Everyone benefits from simple communication and situations with few moving parts.

 - Simplifying as much as possible is crucial for success
 - When things go wrong (and they will) complexity compounds issues
-- keep plans and communication simple, so that everyone can understand it
+- Keep plans and communication simple, so that everyone can understand it
+- Being forced to simplify will make clear if you understand important details
 - Simplify everything, as much as you can

-Ch7: Prioritize and Execute
+**Ch7: Prioritize and Execute**

+{: .box-note}
+prioritize ruthlessly <!-- TODO: reformulation -->

 - Verbalization of 'prioritize and execute': "Relax, look around, make a call"
 - Usually, countless problems show up at the same time, so you need to prioritize